Refinance Guide for Central Florida Homeowners

 Which of these situations apply to you?

-I think that’s the wrong question.
+That’s the wrong question.

-The right question is: lower for what?
+The right one is — lower for what?

 A refinance is a tool.
 It only matters if it gets you closer to a goal — building wealth, freeing up cash flow, paying off debt that’s choking you, putting your kids through college, finally fixing the kitchen.